-- 3.23 Most of the neighbourhood area lies over a heavy clay subsoil with the exception of the northern boundary which lies on sandy, well-draining soil in the area known as Winterfold Heath.
-Much of the natural loam in the area has been removed over the years, as a result of the increasing demands for topsoil for gardens and sport field, leaving fertile but difficult clay. - 3.24 The majority of agricultural land in the Neighbourhood Area is classified as Grade 3 in the Agricultural Land Classification System (ALC).
+- 3.28 Most of the neighbourhood area lies over a heavy clay subsoil with the exception of the northern boundary which lies on sandy, well-draining soil in the area known as Winterfold Heath.
+Much of the natural loam in the area has been removed over the years, as a result of the increasing demands for topsoil for gardens and sport field, leaving fertile but difficult clay. - 3.29 The majority of agricultural land in the Neighbourhood Area is classified as Grade 3 in the Agricultural Land Classification System (ALC).
 There is a limited amount of 2 agricultural land in an area west of Cranleigh and Rowly.
-This is shown in Figure 3.4.
-Cranleigh clay is the underlying soil structure throughout the Parish. - 3.25 There are no significant deposits of material assets within the parish, although there is an underlying area of clay that could be used in the production of tiles on the Ewhurst border.
+This is shown in Figure 3.6.
+Cranleigh clay is the underlying soil structure throughout the Parish.
+Development could therefore have a detrimental impact on the soil quality and availability of farming land in Cranleigh parish. - 3.30 There are no significant deposits of material assets within the parish, although there is an underlying area of clay that could be used in the production of tiles on the Ewhurst border.
 The site of Cranleigh Brick and Tiles on Knowle Lane contains contaminated land.

-Figure 3.4: Agricultural Land Classification
+Figure 3.6: Agricultural Land Classification